MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 1. Restart the Power Automate agent for virtual desktops.

 If the agent for virtual desktops can't communicate with Power Automate for desktop, the agent will be closed.
-If you are sure that the correct  Power Automate for desktop version that supports UI automation in virtual desktops is installed, try the following remediation steps:
+If you're sure that the correct Power Automate for desktop version, which supports UI automation in virtual desktops, is installed, try the following remediation steps:

 1. Open PowerShell
 1. Navigate to the appropriate directory using the following command: